 - Power Generation - New Orleans CityBusiness

-- Best Lawyers® (by BL Rankings, LLC) - Commercial Litigation, Litigation - Antitrust, Litigation - Securities Since 2007
+- Best Lawyers® - Commercial Litigation, Litigation - Antitrust, Litigation - Securities Since 2007

 - Metropolitan Action Committee Leadership Forum